-- 2. Institutions are a fertile field for human rights abuses, exposure to violence and trauma, negligence, the inability to exercise even the most basic civil rights (including the right to vote.
-And even more, in some institutions, staff members vote on the behalf of the residents, using their IDs, without them being aware that this is happening not proved / documented statement!
-Based on verbal sharing from former residents).
-People lose their meaning, they have no control over any aspect of their lives (what they eat, how they dress, how they spend their day). - 3.
-National public funds (at least 250 million euro per year) are spent on the functioning of the segregated system, in a non-transparent way and without any impact assessment.
-When project team member monitored in October 2021 such an institution, it looked terribly wrong: there was nothing individualized, no access to work or other activities.
-Just an example of the waste of money and the jobs created there: 50 staff members for 47 residents.
-Of the 50 employees, 20 administrative staff.
-Of the 20 administrative staff: stokers (people who guard and maintain the heating system of the facility, while residents had access to bathing once a week, within a schedule per pavilions), 4 guards, 2 laundresses (for two washing machines), 1 storekeeper.
-At the same time, for the 47 residents, there was only one psychologist.
-And we pay there 1400 euro / resident / month. - 4.
-European public money still used for investments in institutions and the restructuring of large ones in smaller centres, for "only" 50 people, but where the institutional culture and approach prevail.
+- 2. European public money still used for investments in institutions and the restructuring of large ones in smaller centres, for "only" 50 people, but where the institutional culture and approach prevail.
 All this, despite specific guidance from the European Commission to stop such practices.
 The Legal Resources Centre, a human rights watch dog organization, made a strong analysis of the latest European programs funds available to our authorities the link is here.
 It is outrageous that out of the 38 million euros contracted by Romania, we proposed the deinstitutionalization of 608 people.
 And we managed to spend to date 4 million in 4 years and deinstitutionalize 0 (zero) persons...
-With the 34 million unspent, at least 3,100 people could be supported in the community through small, personcantered services. - 5.
-We have public institutions to defend the rights of people with disabilities, but they do exactly the opposite: keep the system closed and do not use their prerogatives for the benefit of people with disabilities.
+With the 34 million unspent, at least 3,100 people could be supported in the community through small, person-cantered services. - 3.
+Romania has public institutions to defend the rights of people with disabilities, but they do exactly the opposite: keep the system closed and do not use their prerogatives for the benefit of people with disabilities.
 The Monitoring Council, a national entity under the control of the senate (the human rights commission), is politically hijacked.
-The County Directorates for social work could contract private social services providers or could develop, by themselves, small, person-centred service, but choose to spend the money from the state budget in institutions. - 6.
+The County Directorates for social work could contract private social services providers or could develop, by themselves, small, personcentred service, but choose to spend the money from the state budget in institutions. - 4.
 We have the so called "Disability tax" related to the quota in employment (every employer with more than 50 staff has to employ 4% persons with disabilities, if not, they pay a tax).
 The amount collected per annum: 450 million Euro.
 We do not have visibility on how this money is spent.
-If might be even used to support institutions!
+If mightbe even used to support institutions!
 While, in other countries, is used to invest in community based services, accessibility, etc.